 While these foods can be good choices depending on your specific health needs, unfortunately, it can be nearly impossible to get all the probiotics you need just from your food for three reasons:

-- It’s hard to eat enough volume of the right foods.
+3. It’s hard to eat enough volume of the right foods.
 For example, you’d have to eat A LOT of yogurt to ensure you are getting enough colony forming units to be truly beneficial.
-Especially if you can’t eat some of the foods on the list because of the dietary restrictions I mentioned!
+More so, if you can’t eat some of the foods on the list because of the dietary restrictions I mentioned previously.

 This is why probiotic supplements are so important.
 Taking a probiotic can keep your gut functioning properly.
 Knowing which probiotic supplement to take is just as important.
 There are a lot of probiotics on the market today, so it can be overwhelming to know which one is right for you.
-I’ll talk more about that later.
-First let’s go into the difference between two major types of probiotics – regular probiotics and SBO probiotics.
+Next, I’ll explain the difference between two major types of probiotics – regular probiotics and soil-based probiotics so that you can choose the best option for you.

 SBO Probiotics vs. Regular Probiotics

-Do you know the difference in the probiotics out there?
-As I mentioned earlier, there are two types of probiotics: SBO probiotics, or probiotics based on soil-based organisms, and regular probiotics.
+As I mentioned earlier, there are two types of probiotics: soil-based organisms or SBO probiotics, and regular probiotics.
 Let’s discuss each of them.

 Regular Probiotics

 Probiotic supplements are sold in different strengths called CFUs (colony forming units).
 The CFU tells you how many bacteria are within that particular probiotic.
-When searching for the best probiotic consider the number of CFUs.
+When searching for the best probiotic, it’s important to consider the number of CFUs.

 Probiotic Capsules 100 Billion is designed for maximum support.
-You won’t see very many products on your local store shelves that have this potency level AND don’t need to be refrigerated.
-Probiotic Capsules 30 Billion is available for those that find they can not tolerate a high level of probiotics and provides an excellent maintenance dose.
+You won’t see very many products on your local store shelves that have this potency level without the need for refrigeration.
+Whereas Probiotic Capsules 30 Billion is available for those who cannot tolerate a high level of probiotics and provides an excellent maintenance dose.

 SBO Probiotics

-In our hyper-hygienic modern lives, we are so far removed from the dirt that grows our food that we’re missing out on some of the crucial microorganisms and probiotics that populate our soil which used to populate our own microbiomes.
+In our hyper-hygienic modern lives, we are over-sanitized and so far removed from the dirt that grows our food.
+We’re missing out on some of the crucial microorganisms and probiotics that populate our soil which used to populate our own microbiomes.
 I believe this is one of the reasons digestive issues are more common today than they once were.
 That’s where soil-based probiotics come in.

-SBO probiotics do not contain lactobacillus or bifidobacterium strains, yet they still provide all the benefits of a probiotic.
-SBO probiotics have a natural, seed-like structure that makes them stronger than lacto-based probiotics.
+Soil-based probiotics do not contain lactobacillus or bifidobacterium strains, yet they still provide all the benefits of a probiotic.
+SBO probiotics have a natural, seed-like structure, making them stronger than lacto-based probiotics.
 Therefore, soil-based probiotics survive the journey through the stomach with the help of far fewer colony-forming units (CFUs) than lactobacillus-based supplements.
 This is due to the formation of endospores, which can withstand stomach acid, bile salts, and pancreatic enzymes that would normally destroy the bacteria.11

 Article Sources